 “All good things, they say, never last.
 And love, it isn’t love until its past.”

 Memory Bank Withdrawal

-Prince changed his sound yet again for “Parade” and while the classical and European influences worked for some, it may have turned off others.
-The lush orchestrations, Latin flavored drums and horn embellished funk had more in common to Joni Mitchell fronting the James Brown band than it did a pop/rock playboy wunderkind.
-For me, “Parade” is one of those albums where the sum is greater than its parts.
-The four track opening suite, taken out of context, may not sound all that impressive or necessary but as the lead up for the album/movie combo, it works perfectly.
-Instrumentals such as “Venus De Milo” as a stand alone track?
+Prince changed his sound yet again for Parade, and while the classical and European influences worked for some, it may have turned off others.
+The lush orchestrations, Latin flavored drums, and horn embellished funk had more in common to Joni Mitchell fronting the James Brown band than it did a pop/rock playboy wunderkind.
+For me, Parade is one of those albums where the sum is greater than its parts.
+The four-track opening suite, taken out of context, may not sound all that impressive or necessary, but it works perfectly as the lead-up for the album/movie combo.
+Instrumentals such as “Venus De Milo” as a stand-alone track?
 Meh.
-But as the closer of side 1 and break between the raucous “Life Can Be So Nice” and joyous “Mountains”?
+But the closer of side one and break between the raucous “Life Can Be So Nice” and the joyous “Mountains?”
 Perfect.

 - Kiss 5/5